 Skyhawk Women's Basketball | Kevin McMillan - Head Coach

-The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his eighth year at the helm of the Skyhawk program as the school’s all-time wins leader with 142 career victories.
-McMillan also served as UT Martin’s interim director of intercollegiate athletics from April 7, 2016 to Jan.
-31, 2017.
+The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his ninth year at the helm of the Skyhawk program as the school’s all-time wins leader with 154 career victories.

 Overall, the Skyhawks have won eight Ohio Valley Conference titles during his eight seasons at UT Martin – including four regular season titles and four tournament crowns.
 The Skyhawks reached the postseason in six consecutive seasons while reaching the NCAA Tournament in 2011, 2012, 2013 and 2014 while earning a bid to the Women’s NIT in 2015 and 2016.
 Additionally, the program has recorded five 20-win seasons in the past seven years with the Skyhawks posting a 156-101 record under McMillan, including a 101-31 mark in conference play.
 His 154 victories rank as the fifth-highest win total in OVC history, as he accounts for three OVC Coach of the Year awards.